 - The Ori of Stargate SG-1 were revealed to have actually been the reason the Ancients traveled to the Milky Way Galaxy in the first place and planted he seeds of our own evolution.
-The Ancients were then driven out of our galaxy by the Ori eons later, before ultimately succumbing to the Wraith in the Pegasus Galaxy.
+The Ancients were then driven out of our galaxy by a seriously nasty plague eons later, before ultimately succumbing to the Wraith in the Pegasus Galaxy.

 - It seems that most ancient empires in Star Trek were destroyed by an unidentified allegiance of La Résistance.
 The ancient Iconian empire in Star Trek: The Next Generation was destroyed this way.
 In a reversal in Star Trek: Voyager, the ancient empire of the Vaadwaur were tyrants and they sealed themselves when their enemies attacked.

 - More recently, the Builders of the episode Prototype were wiped out by their own obsessive robot creations.

 - In the backstory of the new Doctor Who, the Time Lords were all killed off by The Doctor himself, ending their war with the Daleks in mutual destruction: by that point, not only was the War causing an insane amount of damage but the Time Lords had sunk so low that a 'victory' by either side would spell bad news for the rest of the universe.
 The Daleks and the Master survived.